mitchellkrogza/Badd-Boyz-Hosts/README.md

 - You are free to copy and distribute this file for non-commercial uses, as long the original URL and attribution is included.

 ## ISSUES:
-Please forward any additions, corrections or comments by logging an issue at https://github.com/mitchellkrogza/Badd-Boyz-Hosts/issues
+Please forward any additions, false positives, corrections or comments by logging an issue at https://github.com/mitchellkrogza/Badd-Boyz-Hosts/issues

 ## COMPILED FROM:
 This list of hosts is compiled from real server logs on my own servers where I run a number of very busy web sites.
 This list of hosts forms the basis of the bad referrers domain lists for The Nginx Ultimate Bad Bot Blocker at: https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker and the Apache Ultimate Bad Bot Blocker at: https://github.com/mitchellkrogza/apache-ultimate-bad-bot-blocker